-Damascus is a relatively huge city and with an approximate population of 4.5 million people, the city is the second largest in the country.
+Damascus is a relatively huge city and with an approximate population of 4.5 million people, the city is the second-largest in the country.
 Damascus has a rich history and it is in most cases argued to be the oldest city that has been inhabited continuously in the world.
-If you have ever been to Damascus, the old wall that surrounds the city gives it an ancient feeling and if it were not for the war, Damascus would have inviting tourism resources that are definitely worthy your time.
-The entire city in its own right is regarded as a tourist site and is also the social and religious capital of Syria despite being the administrative centre.
-One of the first things you will see in Damascus in case you risky it all and travel to the city is Souq al- Hamidiyya.
-This broad street in the city features many tiny shops and entry is made through columns and you will find copper items, leather items, silk scarves and other items on sale here.
+If you have ever been to Damascus, the old wall that surrounds the city gives it an ancient feeling and if it were not for the war, Damascus would have inviting tourism resources that are definitely worth your time.
+The entire city in its own right is regarded as a tourist site and is also the social and religious capital of Syria despite being the administrative center.
+One of the first things you will see in Damascus in case you risk it all and travel to the city is Souq al- Hamidiyya.
+This broad street in the city features many tiny shops and entry is made through columns and you will find copper items, leather items, silk scarves, and other items on sale here.

 The Umayyad mosque is a great building with a wonderful architectural design and has served multiple religious purposes ranging from being a temple to a church and mosque as well.
-Christians believe that John the Baptist is buried here and Muslims on the other hand hold that the grave belongs to prophet Yahya.
-The great Mausoleum of Salah al-Din is also worthy a visit as well as Azzam palace and October War Panorama which are all located in the city.
-Mount Qasioun offers a great platform of viewing the city and this is one of the must visit areas in Damascus.
+Christians believe that John the Baptist is buried here and Muslims on the other hand hold that the grave belongs to Prophet Yahya.
+The great Mausoleum of Salah al-Din is also worthy of a visit as well as Azzam palace and October War Panorama which are all located in the city.
+Mount Qasioun offers a great platform of viewing the city and this is one of the must-visit areas in Damascus.
 The mountain peak can be accessed easily and you can as well find different selections of refreshments and food at the peak.